 Welcome Back to Campus!

-Whether you are a student, faculty member, staff member or administrator, this COVID site is regularly updated to provide you with the with the necessary information and resources need as we start to transition away from an almost exclusive virtual campus to a combination of in-person and online instruction.
-(The last revision was made on November 1, 2022.)
+This page of the District’s website is to provide students with the necessary information and resources you need as we start to transition away from an almost exclusive virtual campus to a combination of in-person and online instruction.
+(The last revision was made on December 22, 2022.)

 Yuba Community College District (YCCD), in line with guidance from county public health officials, lifted its indoor face covering mandate.
 However, YCCD strongly recommends everyone – students, faculty, and staff to wear masks while indoors regardless of vaccination status.
 Free face coverings are available in classrooms and public areas.